nodeschool/madrid/firstgathering.md

 [javascripting](https://github.com/sethvincent/javascripting)
 and [learnyounode](https://github.com/rvagg/learnyounode),
 and did the same myself.
-I have to confess that the modules bit lost me somehow, but it was not an issue at the gathering.
+I have to confess that the modules exercise was too complex and required too much effort, so I left it there, but it was not an issue at the gathering.

+> There is a a big gap between javascripting and learnyounode;
+> some basic Node.js exercises would be most welcome.

-I explained on the [Meetup page](http://www.meetup.com/Node-js-Madrid/events/220356931/) the basic requirements from the official page: bring your own laptop, preinstall Node.js and the first two tutorials, and a text editor of your choice.
+I explained on the [Meetup page](http://www.meetup.com/Node-js-Madrid/events/220356931/) the basic requirements from the official page: bring your own laptop, preinstall Node.js and the first two tutorials, and have ready a text editor of your choice.

 ## Gathering

 About 130 people showed up;
-this huge number strained a bit the capacity of everyone involved.
+this huge number was a success, even if it strained a bit the capacity of everyone involved.

 ### Venue